< Back to all posts

 As cost-of-living rises, consumers are also on the lookout for the best deal, whether online or off.
 This means that grocery providers can no longer afford to offer only offline or limited online services.
 50.5% of Germans, for example, would also like to see discounters offering deliveries, indicating that price-conscious consumers may quickly turn to cheaper online shopping if the demand isn’t met.

-Price, range and quality – the next frontiers
+Price, range and quality – the next frontiers of online grocery shopping

 Even though consumers are flocking online, offline shopping still retains its allure.
 Around 50-70% of shoppers in the four markets still do the majority of their shopping offline.
 So what is holding them back from making the leap?
 The main hurdles indicated were product ranges, delivery fees and the perception that offline stores offer superior food quality, with many consumers indicating that their biggest bugbear with online groceries was item substitution.